aTavBav0/Trojan.JS.Youareanidiot/README.md

 # It's 2021.
 How to get it to work?
 I give a comprehensive overview on how to get it working on my website *https://theaviary.me/Idiot!/*.

   - Internet Explorer: Uninstall the remove flash disabling update.
 I believe in you that if you got windows before 2021 you will eventually find a way to revert it.
-Ask reddit or something if you are actually stuck 😂.
-If you can't because you installed Windows with media made after 2020 then sucks to be you I guess ¯\\\_(ツ)\_/¯.
-Still though you'll find a way I'm sure 😎.
+If you can't because you installed Windows with media made after 2020 then sucks to be you I guess ¯\\\_(ツ)\_/¯, simply find an install that has flash enabled xd.
+I really should emphasize that for best effect, figure out a way to get flash working on an IE version, this genuinly should not be too difficult to do, hell use a VM of an old windows version if you aren't able to find any windows 10 version supporting flash and has IE lol.

   - Firefox 2016- portable: You're good.
 If you don't have it, download it from the link supplied above.
 If the link is down, then message me for a torrent/download of the files or something but idk tbh.

 # Disclaimer!!!
 Everything here in this repository has been made for educational purposes, with the more destructive aspects of it assumed to only be viewed and/or ran in a controlled testing environment only.
 I do ***NOT*** enourage people to do something like this themselves/to themselves. ***NEVER*** use malware, or anything that is, but no limited to, malware, anything remotely capable of destroying computers, or even "joke programs" *on your own or other people's computers*, not even with their consent, as this can have bad, unforeseen consequences.

+Also tbh this isn't really malware in the contemporary sense but just a joke fork bomb so make of that what you will.